Discovery of the tomb of Tutankhamun: Legacy

 The discovery also affected Egyptology in a different way: together with Egypt's newfound partial independence, the enthusiasm surrounding Tutankhamun helped stimulate the growth of Egyptian Egyptology.
 At the time of the discovery very few Egyptians were trained in archaeology, and those few were looked down upon by European Egyptologists.
 Hamdi was the only Egyptian among the specialised experts who worked on the tomb.
 The first Egyptian university programme for Egyptology was established in 1924, and over the course of the decade a new generation of Egyptian Egyptologists were trained.

 Although Western public interest in Tutankhamun experienced a lull lasting more than thirty years, it was revived after the Egyptian government began sending the burial goods on international museum exhibitions.
 The exhibitions began in the early 1960s as a means of encouraging Western support for the relocation of ancient Egyptian monuments that were threatened to be flooded by the construction of the Aswan High Dam.
 Such exhibitions proved highly popular; the one that toured the United States in the 1970s drew more than eight million visitors and moved American museums' business model to focus on lucrative blockbuster exhibitions.
 Much of the revenue from the exhibitions went to support the monuments' relocation and to pay for improvements to the Egyptian Museum.
 The exhibitions also served other diplomatic functions, helping to improve Egypt's relations with Britain and France after the Suez Crisis in 1956, and with the United States after the Yom Kippur War in 1973.

 Today the discovery remains the most famous find in the Valley of the Kings and Tutankhamun the best-known ruler of ancient Egypt.
-It is also considered one of the greatest discoveries in archaeology.
+The tomb and its treasures are key attractions for Egypt's tourist industry and sources of pride for the Egyptian public.
 The Egyptologist Nicholas Reeves writes that thanks to his fame, Tutankhamun "has been reborn as Egypt's most famous son, to achieve true immortality at last."
-The tomb and its treasures are key attractions for Egypt's tourist industry and sources of pride for the Egyptian public.